hoffjager/databases/README.md

 	* #7: Yakuza 7: Like a Dragon: 130
 	* #8: Yakuza 4: 126
 	* #9: Yakuza Kiwami: 119
-	* #10: Like a Dragon: Ishin: 72
+	* #10: Yakuza: Dead Souls: 118
-	* #11: Lost Judgment: 57
+	* #11: Like a Dragon: Ishin: 99
-	* #12: Pirate Yakuza in Hawaii: 56
+	* #12: Lost Judgment: 57
-	* #13: Yakuza Dead Souls: 50
+	* #13: Pirate Yakuza in Hawaii: 56
 	* #14: Like a Dragon Gaiden: 47
 	* #15: Yakuza 6: 42

-A total of 1,796 hours were spent across all 15 games in the Yakuza/Like a Dragon/Judgment series, developed by SEGA and Ryu Ga Gotoku Studio.
+A total of 1,891 hours were spent across all 15 games in the Yakuza/Like a Dragon/Judgment series, developed by SEGA and Ryu Ga Gotoku Studio.
 The XLSX tab consists of the following ranking system based on hours played:

 	* Bracket: Game: Hours